About Me

 David Zwirner, 2022

 Editing—especially editing art history—was a natural career choice for me; I’ve been passionate about both art and writing for as long as I can remember.
 Visual arts and the written word shape how we understand ourselves and the world we live in, and I find it very fulfilling to be an editorial partner and guide at that intersection.
-It’s tremendously gratifying to help an author refine their narrative and create a compelling experience for their readers.

-I have a master’s degree in art history from UCLA, and a bachelor’s degree in art history from Wellesley College.
-Prior to launching my editing business, every job I ever had was at some intersection of the arts and communication.
+Prior to launching my editing business in 2018, every job I ever had was at some intersection of the arts and communication.
 My LinkedIn page details these work experiences.

 Personally speaking…